You're an Avenger! You're an Avenger! Everyone's an Avenger!1 of 12

 But evil is subjective, and Magneto, largely pushed on by finding out Scarlet Witch and Quicksilver (now Avengers) were his children, suddenly wound up repenting.
 When Xavier was temporarily unavailable, he didn't ask Scott or Ororo or any of his other trusted allies to take over the school.
 No, he asked Magneto, who accepted.

 Of course, as with all fragile alliances, it didn't last.
 Magneto was the major villain once more with the relaunch of X-Men by Jim Lee and Chris Claremont.
 Like any good political leader, though, he flip-flops quite frequently.
 He's been dead, a clone, an impostor, an ally, an enemy, a friend, an unwitting pawn, and everything in-between over the years.
-Still, that initial switch would've been like Doctor Doom being asked to lead the Fantastic Four.
+Still, that initial switch would've been like Doctor Doom being asked to lead the Fantastic Four (not so crazy now since, uh, that almost kinda happened).

 1 of 12